SRSG-Workshops/r-novice-oct22/README.md

 ## Questions

-If you have any questions or feedback, please open an issue, contact the maintainers, or come chat with us on the [Slack Channel for this lesson](https://swcarpentry.slack.com/messages/C9X9EC405).
-If you don't already have a Slack account with the Carpentries, you can [create one](https://swc-slack-invite.herokuapp.com/).

-* Ana Costa Conrado
-* Auriel Fournier
-* François Michonneau
-* Brian Seok
+If you have any questions use the MS teams channel to ask within your groups and get help from instructors as needed.

 ## Citation